elqahtani/Kippo-ansible/README.md

 * run kippo

 This is a very basic skeleton, feel free to mess around with it.
-I've only tested it with Debian Wheezy and it seems to work.
+I've only tested it with Debian Wheezy and Ubuntu 14.04, and it seems to work.
 Keep in mind this is a proof of concept playbook, so some stuff could be improved (e.g. mysql security).

 How to use